datareel/datareel/load_balancer/README.txt

 Load balancing will require kernel tuning based the volume of traffic and type of TCP service you are load balancing.
-NOTE: The values in the “linux_kernel_tuning.txt” are based on extremely high volume.
+NOTE: The values in the "linux_kernel_tuning.txt" are based on extremely high volume.
 Depending on your application you may not need to set many of the parameters listed.
 But please keep in mind that you will need to tune the kernel for any server acting as a load balancer.